“You don’t have to be great to start, but you have to start to be great.” — Zig Ziglar

-What comes first … motivation or action?
 If you’re always waiting for inspiration, that’s a problem.
 Action very often precedes motivation.
-Once you start doing an activity, motivation can follow.
+Once you start doing an activity, motivation starts to kick in.

-In the book Feeling Good: The New Mood Therapy Revised and Updated, Dr. David Burns writes about how motivation often comes before action.
+In the book Feeling Good: The New Mood Therapy Revised and Updated, Dr. David Burns writes about how action often comes before motivation.

 I think this is a powerful bit of insight.
-It tells me a couple of things:
+It reminds us of a few things to keep in mind:

 - Don’t wait for inspiration to take action; take action and inspiration follows.

 - Build momentum.
 In other words, starting with smaller hurdles first can build motivation.

 - Schedule time for key activities versus wait until you’re in the mood.

 Which comes first — motivation or action?
 Motivation does.
 If you want to get motivated then start taking action.
 When you take action, you prime the pump for motivation.